Republic of Korea Army Special Warfare Command

-U.S. SOF in Korea are under the command and control of Special Operations Command Korea (SOCKOR) which is a sub-unified command assigned under the Korean Armed Forces Command.

 Since 1993, the Republic of Korea Army has trained experts by sending officers to various PKO training institutions such as the Northern Europe United Nations Training Corps (UNTC), Poland, and Ireland, and since 1995 officers and related government officials have been sent to the Pearson Peacekeeping Center (PPC) in Canada.
 To lay the foundation for PKO education domestically, in 1995 the military designated the Joint Services Staff College to be the lead institution to educate officers to become military observers and staff.
 In May 1998, the PKO Department was officially inaugurated within the college.
 Moreover, the Special Warfare Command's Education Corps was designated as the institution solely responsible for unit-level education of PKO forces by providing solid education for infantry and engineer personnel.

 Organization

 The command includes six special forces brigades and one overseas deployment group.
 They receive special training for various unconventional warfare missions.
 These seven units began to be established from 1958 and fall under the jurisdiction of the Special Warfare Command, which was established in 1969.
 ROK special forces brigades' primary tasks include guerrilla warfare, special reconnaissance, unconventional warfare, direct action, collecting information in enemy territory and carrying out special missions.
 Members of these brigades undergo specialized training in weapons handling and parachuting.
 Each brigade has about 600 men distributed in four battalions, with each battalion having three companies and each company having five teams of ten men.